 This innovative, non-intrusive technique features the use of ergonomic instruments to assist in the mobilization of soft tissue.
 The provider uses these tools to gently “scrape” the surface of the affected areas to break up static, tense tissues.
 This frees oxygen-rich fluid to flow through while restoring health and function to the area.

 The Graston Technique, which has wide applicability, can be used to treat many common conditions.
 Our providers have used it to treat many soft-tissue injuries, including (but not limited to):

 We typically recommend Graston alongside Physical Therapy or Chiropractic treatment plans, although some patients prefer it as a standalone option This modality can also produce positive results in conjunction with Laser Therapy, depending on the nature of the condition.
 Some health insurance carriers cover Graston, which we also offer at the self-pay rate.

-Call (512) 442-2727 with questions or to schedule an appointment at our South Austin clinic.
+Call (512) 442-2727 with questions or to schedule an appointment at our Westlake clinic.
 Moreover, you can visit our Services and Conditions pages for more information on treatment at Austin Preferred.

 Q: What is the Graston Technique?